A Timeline of COVID-19 Vaccine Development

 Vaccine development is an arduous process, taking about 10-15 years on average to accomplish.
 But with the imminent worries surrounding the COVID-19 pandemic putting unprecedented pressure on our healthcare systems and economies, unprecedented measures needed to be put in place.
 That’s why, through a series of announcements beginning on March 30th, the U.S. Department of Health & Human Services (HHS) started a program they coined “Operation Warp Speed,” (OWS) in an attempt to expedite a COVID-19 vaccine.

-The crucial piece of OWS, beyond allocating hefty funds for vaccine research and development, was that it fundamentally changed how pharmaceutical and biotechnology companies assess the risk of conducting large-scale clinical trials on a brand-new vaccine.
+The crucial piece of OWS, beyond allocating hefty funds for vaccine development and research, was that it fundamentally changed how pharmaceutical and biotechnology companies assess the risk of conducting large-scale clinical trials on a brand-new vaccine.
 This was achieved through the HHS building the requisite infrastructure and guaranteeing the manufacturing of any successful vaccine candidates.
 They also purchased allotments of the vaccines prior to knowing whether any of the OWS-funded companies would be successful.

 Since putting a large number of resources into the manufacturing of millions—if not billions—of doses of a vaccine that is still in the infancy of its development would be a non-starter for any viable pharmaceutical company, the HHS making the decision to substantially de-risk this process in order to expedite the development of candidate vaccines proved to be a game-changer.